-7. Payments to related entities of the entity and their associates Current quarter \$A'000 7.1 Aggregate amount of payments to these pitem 1.2 parties included in 7.2 Aggregate amount of cash flow from loan included in item 2.3 ns to these parties 7.3 Include below any explanation necessary items 7.1 and 7.2 to understand the trans actions included in 8.
-Financing facilities available Total facility Amount drawn at Add notes as necessary for an understanding of the position 8.1 Loan facilities 8.2 Credit standby arrangements 8.3 Other (please specify) 8.4 Include below a description of each facility above, including the lender, interest rate and whether it is secured or unsecured.
+Current quarter \$A'000

+- 7.1 Aggregate amount of payments to these parties included in item 1.2 - 7.2 Aggregate amount of cash flow from loans to these parties included in item 2.3 - 7.3 Include below any explanation necessary to understand the transactions included in items 7.1 and 7.2

+8. Financing facilities available Add notes as necessary for an understanding of the position Total facility amount at quarter end \$A'000 Amount drawn at quarter end \$A'000 8.1 Loan facilities

+- 8.2 Credit standby arrangements

+- 8.3 Other (please specify)

+- 8.4 Include below a description of each facility above, including the lender, interest rate and whether it is secured or unsecured.
 If any additional facilities have been entered into or are proposed to be entered into after quarter end, include details of those facilities as well.